 My technique for creating swamp terrain

 First, prime and then give the base a foundation colour.
 As these are for swamp areas, I use Army Painter Leather brown.
-This is gives a good underlying mud colour.
+This gives a good underlying mud colour.

 Although I didn’t do it for this example, the sides of the base could be masked off before spraying.
 This leaves a black edge to the base which sets off the browns and greens.
 For your health, remember to wear a mask when spray painting.

 Once this has dried, add soil effects with AK powders and/or Vallejo Black Lava (you can also use GW Stirland Mud).
-Just dab this on across the base, building up a few millimeter while leaving a recessed channel or flat space where you want the water will go.
+Just dab this on across the base, building up a few millimetres while leaving a recessed channel or flat space where you want the water will go.

 I’m a big fan of Vellejo Black Lava for this kind of uneven mud surface.
 It’s black but can be mixed with brown acrylics to match the surrounding colouring or dusted with AK mud pigments to get a credible muddy brown colour.

 The base of the water channel is painted with a variety of dark greens, Vellejo Olive and Deep green work well.
-I use a rough, well used, brush, place it in the paint, wipe off most of it and then gently dab the base with the end of the bristles rather than brushing it on.
-This creates more varied natural patterning and avoids any lines hard edges appearing.
+I use a rough, well-used, brush, place it in the paint, wipe off most of it and then gently dab the base with the end of the bristles rather than brushing it on.
+This creates more varied natural patterning and avoids any hard edges from appearing.
 You don’t need much, just enough to add a hint of weed and to tiny the colour of the water that’ll be added shortly.

 Next up, add the fallen and decaying trees.
-These are just twigs I found in the garden, cut to size, roughed up at the ends with a scalpel.
-Depending on the context I want, I might also hold a naked flame to the the twigs to create blast damage.
+These are just twigs I found in the garden, cut to size, and roughed up at the ends with a scalpel.
+Depending on the context I want, I might also hold a naked flame to the twigs to create blast damage.

 For vertically standing branches, drill a small hole in the base of the twig and the base itself, insert a pin into the wood and then push this into the hole in the base with a dab of Superglue to secure it.

-At this point I also place a few strands of longer static grass, 4mm or 6mm into the river bed so they will seem to grow out of the water that’s added next.
+At this point, I also place a few strands of longer static grass, 4mm or 6mm into the river bed so they will seem to grow out of the water that’s added next.
 Normal, poly cement will hold these in place and once all set an Army Painter brown and green washes put on the wood.

 Once deposited, push some of the gloss under and onto the lower areas of the twigs and around the longer grasses with a brush.
 You only need a tiny amount, enough to cover the area, no more.

-For the impression of depth, the first layer of gloss is allowed to set and a few streaks of lighter Olive green are painted on it, repeating a second or maybe third time.
+For the impression of depth, the first layer of gloss is allowed to set and a few streaks of lighter Olive green are painted on it, repeating a second or maybe a third time.
 In doing so, a much greater depth can be implied than actually exists.

-To this, 2mm static grass is fixed in and along the waterline, on a small area like this I don’t use one of the normal static grass applicators but instead get the grass to stand up using my alternative technique for bases.
-Hanging vines around the trees are simply cotton painted browns and greens.
+To this, 2mm static grass is fixed in and along the waterline, on a small area like this, I don’t use one of the normal static grass applicators but instead get the grass to stand up using my alternative technique for bases.
+Hanging vines around the trees are simply cotton-painted browns and greens.